 Even with a professional quality camera and a great background, your educational video will look amateur without good lighting.
 Overhead lights cast shadows on your face and make a video look dim and dingy.
 Always try to shoot video in a room with good natural light, and always face the light source so bright lights behind you don’t wash you out.
 Try to avoid having direct sunlight shining on you.
 Not only will it make your squint, it’s usually too harsh to look good on video.

-If you don’t have great natural light, you’ll need to invest in some equipment.
-LimoStudio (which I use) offers a complete background and lighting rig for amateur photographers and videographers for under $150.
+If you don’t have great natural light, you’ll need to invest in some equipment for your home video studio.
+This basic lighting kit offers a complete background and lighting rig for amateur photographers and videographers for under $150.
 It includes lights, tripods, reflectors, and diffusers, so you can create the perfect lighting setup for your home studio.

 Once you’ve got your lighting gear, experiment with the best position on camera.
 A light at 45 degrees to your subject on either side is the simplest setup to keep light even across your face and avoid shadows.